Dasharo/twpm-docs/docs/development/verilog_modules.md

 marked with tag `v0.2.0` of the top module.

 This document includes diagrams generated with [Symbolator](https://kevinpt.github.io/symbolator/).
-On these diagrams, output ports are on the left, and outputs and bi-directional signals are on the right.
+On these diagrams, input ports are on the left, and outputs and bi-directional signals are on the right.
 Module parameters are at the top, on gray background.
 In general, clocks are marked with triangle inside, and active-low signals with circle outside of rectangle symbolizing the module.
 However, Symbolator makes